Last Updated: Fri, Jun 1, 2025

 A product called Roundup has long been the go-to solution for removing weeds.
 From large agricultural setups to small hobby farms like ours, this popular herbicide has seen widespread use in and around the areas that we grow our food and raise our animals.
 Recent stirrings in the scientific community have sown seeds of doubt about Roundup's long-term safety.
-Glyphosate, Roundup's active ingredient, is now under scrutiny for health risks, including some that could be a real cause for concern.
+Glyphosate, Roundup's active ingredient, is now under scrutiny for health risks.

 As someone with limited grazing areas for my animals, I want to ensure my land stays as weed-free as possible, but not at the expense of health or environmental safety.
-So let's dig into the issues surrounding Roundup, and learn about alternative options for us hobby farmers.
+So let's dig into the issues surrounding Roundup, and learn about alternative options for small farms and homesteads.

 This post contains affiliate links where you can purchase our recommended products from our partner.
 Your purchase helps support our farm at no extra cost to you.